ChilliCream/graphql-platform/website/src/blog/2024-05-21-newsletter-may/2024-05-21-newsletter-may.md

 # 📊 Telemetry

 ![Telemetry](img2.png)
-We’re excited to put a spotlight on our Telemetry integration.
+We’re want to put a spotlight on our Telemetry integration.
 Why did we build this?
 The answer is simple.
 Understanding your application’s performance shouldn't be a guessing game and GraphQL Telemetry is difficult.
 With our telemetry integration, you can have complete visibility into your GraphQL server.

 ![Telemetry](img3.png)
 - **Trace Visualization:** See every trace in detail.
 This helps you pinpoint precisely where your system can be improved.